 In order to satisfy data protection laws or just for general storage management purposes Optimize provides an automated cleanup functionality.
-The cleanup is performed based on process/decision instance data and the criteria to decide about whether an instance is to be cleaned up is based on it’s end date and the configured time to live period.

 Please note the following: